FAQ

 Is Mediation Like Couples Therapy or Marriage Counselling?

 Mediation is not couples therapy or marriage counselling.
 Couples therapy and marriage counselling address recurring or ongoing issues.
-Therapy or counselling seek to discover the “why” behind the issues, exploring each person’s past.
-They go into a much greater depth to address the issues in the relationship.
+Therapy or counselling seeks to discover the “why” behind the issues, exploring each person’s past.
+They go into much greater depth to address the issues in the relationship.

 What Are the Benefits of Mediation?